-Pressure cooker split pea soup with (or without) sausage
+Pressure cooker or Instant Pot split pea soup with (or without) sausage

 From the pantry, you'll need: split peas, onion, garlic, chicken stock, kosher salt, fresh black pepper.

 1 lb yellow or green split peas